 This photo is of the corner of the board by the power socket.
 It shows the M.2 flash drive with the ribbon cable to the serial port passing over it, the wireless card and one of the internal USB sockets.
 There is also a black socket labelled VGA.
 The docs do mention a factory-fit option of a VGA output.
 In September 2017 Abdul confirmed my guess that this is where it's connected and that the VGA socket replaces one of the serial ports (on a 'plus') on the back panel.

 There is also a 6-pin header on the edge of the board with a link on the centre pins.
-I don't know what this does.
+This is used to reset any BIOS password.
+(See the firmware tab for details).

 Looking at the fitted M.2 2242 flash module you can see the two alternative 'support' holes to the right which are there for M.2 2260 or M.2 2280 modules.